Elizabeth Bartlett (American poet): Later years

 Bartlett was similarly the honored guest at the 1992 Olympiad XXV held in Barcelona, Spain.
 Literary Olympians 1992 was published to coincide with the Barcelona Games and now included the work of 130 poets from 64 countries.
 In all the Literary Olympics anthologies, the poetry was published in the original languages in which it was written, accompanied by facing-page professional translations into English.
 Gold, silver, and bronze Literary Olympics medals were awarded in 1992 by an international panel of distinguished scholar-judges who included J. D. McClatchy of Yale University, M. L. Rosenthal of New York University, Ivar Ivask of the University of Oklahoma, Canadian literary critic Northrop Frye, and Paul Engle of the University of Iowa Translation Program.
 The Gold Medal in Poetry was awarded to Yehuda Amichai of Israel, the Silver Medal to Thorkild Bjørnvig of Denmark, and the Bronze Medal to Eavan Boland of Ireland.
 Nobel Laureate Odysseas Elytis of Greece was the anthology's Guest of Honor.
 An impressive group of Nobel Laureates contributed to the project, including Vicente Aleixandre, Saul Bellow, Odysseas Elytis, Czesław Miłosz, Eugenio Montale, Octavio Paz, and Jaroslav Seifert.

-Numerous heads of state endorsed the Literary Olympics, among them Hon.
-Brian Mulroney, Prime Minister of Canada; Hon.
-Hedy d'Ancona, Minister of Culture of the Netherlands with the approval of H. M. Queen Beatrix; Hon.
-Juan A. Yanez-Barnuevo, Ambassador of Spain to the United Nations; Alfredo F. Cristiani, President of El Salvador; Hon.
-Lazhar Haoum, Cultural Attaché of Algeria; Hon.
-Marja-Leena Rautalin, Director, Finnish Literature Centre, Helsinki with the endorsement of Mauno Henrik Koivisto, President of Finland; Gladys Ramírez de Espinoza, Director of the Institute of Culture of Nicaragua; Dr. Rodrigo Pacheco López, Vice-Minister of Culture, Costa Rica; and others.
+Numerous heads of state endorsed the Literary Olympics, among them Brian Mulroney, Prime Minister of Canada; Hedy d'Ancona, Minister of Culture of the Netherlands with the approval of Queen Beatrix; Juan A. Yanez-Barnuevo, Ambassador of Spain to the United Nations; Alfredo F. Cristiani, President of El Salvador; Lazhar Haoum, Cultural Attaché of Algeria; Marja-Leena Rautalin, Director, Finnish Literature Centre, Helsinki with the endorsement of Mauno Henrik Koivisto, President of Finland; Gladys Ramírez de Espinoza, Director of the Institute of Culture of Nicaragua; Rodrigo Pacheco López, Vice-Minister of Culture, Costa Rica; and others.

 At the time of Bartlett's death in 1994, she was nearing the completion of the fourth international anthology to be published to commemorate the 100th anniversary of the modern Olympic Games to be held in 1996 in Atlanta.
 Prof. Dasha Čulić Nisula of the Department of Foreign Languages and Literatures at Western Michigan University agreed to complete the editorial task for this international collection.
 The anthology was published as a memorial volume to honor Bartlett.
 It contained the work of leading poets from 20 countries, writing in 15 languages, published with facing-page translations by professional poetry translators.